fps/jack2_split/README.md

 # jack2_split

-A program that facilitates parallelism in serial jack (jack2/jackdmp - this does not help in jack1 setups) graphs by introducing latency
+A program that facilitates parallelism in serial jack graphs by introducing latency.
+Only useful for jack2/jackdmp - it does nothing but add latency in jack1 setups.

 # What?